Lovers in Paris (Philippine TV series): Production

 Lovers in Paris is a Korean drama produced by Seoul Broadcasting System in 2004, starring Kim Jung-eun, Park Shin-yang and Lee Dong-gun.
-ABS-CBN dubbed the series in Filipino and was aired on the network from November 2004 to January 2005.
+ABS-CBN dubbed the series in Filipino and aired it on the network from November 15, 2004 to January 28, 2005.

-The Philippine adaptation of Lovers in Paris marked the first primetime television project for KC Concepcion and her first pairing with Piolo Pascual.
+The Philippine adaptation of Lovers in Paris marked the first primetime television project for Concepcion and her first pairing with Pascual.
 Principal photography began during the first quarter of 2009 in Paris, France.
 Filming for the series concluded in the Philippines on December 3, 2009.

 Pilot week marathon

 On October 3, 2009, ABS-CBN aired a special encore marathon of the first few episodes of Lovers in Paris due to public demand.
 Viewers in several areas were unable to watch the premiere week because of electricity outages caused by Typhoon Ondoy.